Some Rigorous Results on the L\'evy Spin Glass Model: Introduction

-Interestingly, the behavior of the L\'evy model is significantly different in the case of $0<\alpha<1.$ First of all, the normalization in the free energy in this case is $N^{1/\alpha}$, instead of $N$ as in the case of $1<\alpha<2$.
+Interestingly, the behavior of the L\'evy model is significantly different when $\alpha=1$ and $0<\alpha < 1.$ In both cases, the free energy scales super-linearly, instead of $N$ as in the case of $1<\alpha<2$.
+For $\alpha=1$, the scaling is slower than $N^{1+\eps}$ for any $\eps>0$, and at any inverse temperature $\beta$, the normalized free energy concentrates around $\beta$ in probability.
+For $0<\alpha<1$, the normalization in the free energy is roughly like $N^{1/\alpha}$.
 We show that at any temperature, the normalized free energy always converges weakly to the sum of a Poisson Point Process parametrized by the heavy tailed distribution.
-Next, we prove that the Gibbs measure carries most of its weights on the spin configurations, for which the signs of the spin interactions agree with those of $N^{\min(1/2,1-\alpha)-}$ many leading heavy weights.
+Furthermore, we prove that the Gibbs measure carries most of its weights on the spin configurations, for which the signs of the spin interactions agree with those of $N^{\min(1/2,1-\alpha)-}$ many leading heavy weights.

-In Section~\ref{Sec:results} below, we first describe our main results in the case of the exact power-law density proposed by Cizeau-Bouchaud \cite{Cizeau1993} since the statements of the theorems and their proofs are cleanest in this setting.
-Later on, we will generalize our results to the more general heavy-tailed distributions and present the necessary modifications that are needed for their proofs.

 We close this section by adding that there are many fundamentally important questions left unaddressed in the present work (see Section \ref{op}) - our article can be viewed just as a beginning step towards the rigorous understanding of the L\'evy model.